-Ever wondered how to exclude public viewing of specific posts or pages in areas of your site like your sitemap?
+Do you need to know how to prevent certain posts and pages from showing in areas of your site like your sitemap?

-Often, the easiest way to do this is to filter your pages or posts by ID.
+Often, the easiest way to do this is to filter your pages or posts by their unique ID.

-Your WordPress Page ID is a unique identifier that WordPress assigns automatically to every post or page you create on your site.
+Your WordPress Page Or Post ID is a unique number assigned by WordPress to every post or page created on your site.

-Knowing how to locate a post or page ID can be quite useful if, for example, you want to prevent pages from showing in your WordPress sitemap, or if you want only certain pages to display in your WordPress sidebar.
+Knowing how to locate the post or page ID can be really useful if, for example, you want to exclude pages from displaying in your WordPress sitemap, or if you want only selected pages to show in the Pages Widget.

-In this step-by-step tutorial, you are going to learn how to find the page or post ID in your WP blog.
+In this step-by-step tutorial, you will learn how to easily find the WordPress post or page ID.

-- How To Locate Page And Post IDs In WordPress: Step-By-Step Tutorial
+- How To Find A WP Page Or Post ID: Tutorial

-To locate the unique ID of a page or post, log into your WordPress administration area and either go to the Pages section (if you need page IDs) or the Posts area (if you need IDs of posts) …
+To locate your page or post ID, log into your site and either go to the Pages screen (for IDs of pages) or the Posts section (to find IDs of posts) …

 Write down the ID of the post or page.

-Here are some examples of using WordPress post or page IDs:
+Here are a couple of practical ways to use post or page IDs:

-Exclude Pages And Posts From Showing In A Site Map
+Preventing Posts And Pages From Appearing In Your Site Map

-Suppose you want to prevent a page whose unique ID is “26” from displaying to visitors on a site map.
+Let’s say you want to exclude a page whose unique ID is “26” from displaying to visitors on a site map.

-(Excluding pages and posts from displaying in your site map)
+(Preventing pages or posts from showing in a site map)

-Prevent Posts And Pages From Showing In The WordPress Sidebar
+Preventing Posts Or Pages From Appearing In Your WordPress Sidebar

-Another great use for page IDs is to prevent them from showing in the sidebar.
+Another useful application for page IDs is to prevent them from displaying in the sidebar section of your site.

-To do this, simply enter all of the WordPress Page IDs for the pages you want to exclude separated by commas into the Exclude field of the WordPress Pages widget, then click the Save button …
+Just enter all of the WordPress Page IDs for the pages you want to exclude separated by commas into the Exclude field of the WordPress Pages widget, and click the Save button …

-(Exclude posts or pages from displaying in the sidebar)
+(Exclude posts and pages from showing in the sidebar)

-Excluding Pages And Posts From Appearing In An XML Sitemap
+Preventing Pages And Posts From Displaying In An XML Sitemap

-You can also use post and page IDs to exclude pages or posts from your site’s XML sitemap …
+You can also use page and post IDs to exclude posts or pages from your XML sitemap …

-If you need to regularly access your page or post IDs, then here are a few FREE plugins that you may find useful:
+If you would like to know your page or post IDs on a regular basis, then here are a few FREE plugins that you may find useful:

 (Reveal IDs – WordPress Plugin)

-This free plugin displays IDs for posts, pages, categories, links, media, users, link categories, comments, custom taxonomies, custom post types and tags.
-It also adds a sortable column header to your Posts and Pages tables …
+This plugin displays IDs for pages, posts, links, categories, media, users, comments, link categories, custom post types, custom taxonomies and tags.
+It also adds a sortable column header to your Pages and Posts tables …

 To access the plugin settings go to Settings > Reveal IDs …